codex-academy/CleanYourCode/steps/promises.md

 # Promises Intro

-Callbacks are an integral part of Node JS and you are using them on a daily basis.
+Callbacks are an integral part of Node.JS and you are using them on a daily basis.
 They can be a pain at times and can lead to code that is hard to read, especially when you have callbacks within callbacks.
 [Promises](https://www.promisejs.org/) makes using callbacks easier.

 Look at the code below that reads two files asynchronously and prints their contents to the screen: